-Students who have an Associates of Arts or an Associates of Applied Science (with any major or emphasis) are encouraged to apply for the 2+2 BASS online program.
+Students who have an Associate of Arts, Associate of Science or an Associate of Applied Science (with any major or emphasis) are encouraged to apply for the 2+2 BASS online program.
 Students must complete and submit the application form for the BASS to be formally admitted to the program.
 Applications are accepted and reviewed on a continuous basis; applications received prior to July 1 will be assigned to the current catalog year.
 Applications received on or after July 1 will be assigned to the following catalog year.
 The application form is available on the GBC website and at the social science department at the Elko campus (DCIT 105).
-Transfer students must provide official transcripts from all other accredited institutions attended prior to acceptance, in order to complete the application process.
+Transfer students must provide official transcripts from all other accredited institutions attended prior to acceptance in order to complete the application process.

 Formal admission will be pending until transcripts indicate the completion of the associate degree.
 Admission is complete when the student receives the acceptance letter from the BASS program supervisor.